Phishing

 CLOSE

 Social media offers a number of ways for criminals to trick people such as via faking URLs, spoofing websites, posts, and tweets, and persuading people to divulge sensitive information or download malware through instant messaging.
 Angler phishing is the practice of masquerading as a customer service account on social media, hoping to reach a disgruntled consumer to trying to lure them into handing over access to their personal data or account credentials.
-To protect against angler phishing attacks, organizations should identify their social media accounts, ensure they have strong passwords and are regularly changed, use verified accounts, and continually monitor for fraudulent accounts.

-You found a clue!
 Click to see the clue.

 As users become wiser to traditional phishing scams, phishers are resorting to pharming.
 This method of phishing uses cache poisoning of the domain name system called a DNS cache poisoning attack.
 The pharmer targets a DNS server and changes the IP address associated with a website name, thereby allowing an attacker to redirect users to a spoofed malicious website of their choice, even if the victim enters the correct site name.
-To protect against pharming attacks, organizations should encourage employees to enter in login credentials only on HTTPS-protected sites.
-Companies should also implement anti-virus software on all corporate devices and update it on a regular basis.

 You found all 6 clues!

 Vishing is a type of phishing attack that relies on placing a phone call rather than sending an email.
 An attacker can perpetrate this type of attack by setting up a Voice over Internet Protocol (VoIP) server to mimic various entities in order to steal sensitive data and/or funds.
 Vishing attacks have taken on various forms, but their goal is the same as most other phishing attacks: to acquire login credentials to be used to steal money.
-To protect against vishing attacks, users should avoid answering calls from unknown phone numbers, never give out personal information over the phone and use a caller ID.

 Phishers use a whaling attack to try to harpoon an executive and steal their login credentials.
 Successful attacks can result in phishers engaging in CEO fraud.
 CEO fraud is when attackers abuse the compromised email account of a CEO or other executive to authorize fraudulent wire transfers to a financial institution of their choice.
 Phishers may also leverage that same email account to request W-2 information for all employees so that they can file fake tax returns on their behalf or post that data on the dark web.
-Whaling attacks work because executives may not participate in security awareness training with their employees.
-To counter the threats of whaling, organizations should mandate that all company personnel participate in security awareness training on an ongoing basis and consider the use of multi-factor authentication (MFA) in their financial authorization processes so that no one can authorize payments via email alone.

 CONTINUE